Brandon Lowe Player Props: Rays vs. Giants

-The Tampa Bay Rays and Brandon Lowe (.351 slugging percentage over his past 10 games, including two homers), battle starter Ryan Walker and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+The Tampa Bay Rays and Brandon Lowe (.351 slugging percentage over his past 10 games, including two homers), battle starting pitcher Jakob Junis and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Guardians.
+He had a hitless performance in his last game (0-for-4) against the Guardians.

 Brandon Lowe Game Info & Props vs. the Giants